Digital tools for freelancers: Managing your work and being more productive

 As a freelancer, you're advised to protect yourself by drawing up a contract whenever you agree to take on a client.
 The contract acts as a legal agreement between you and the client, and sets out the details of your working relationship.
 It will typically contain information such as:

-These days, it's no longer necessary to draw up and sign paper documents.
-There are online tools such as Dropbox that allow you to create your contracts, have the relevant people sign them electronically (known as e-signing), then store the documents securely in the cloud.
+These days, you no longer need to draw up and sign paper documents.
+There are online tools that allow you to create your contracts, have the relevant people sign them electronically (known as e-signing), then store the documents securely in the cloud.

 You're a freelancer handling several clients at a time, so keeping track of work and progress is absolutely crucial.
 What can help you here is a task management system that holds all your clients' information in one easy-to-access place.